dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/entity-relationship-diagram-erd.md

 Explanation: In an ERD, the cardinality symbol '1' represents a 'one-to-one' relationship, indicating that one and only one instance of each entity is involved in the relationship.

 Question: How does an Entity Relationship Diagram (ERD) aid in the database design phase of a project?
-A: By providing a timeline for database development
+A: By providing a timeline for database development and implementation
-B: By offering a visual representation of business data objects and their relationships
+B: By offering visual representation of business data objects and their relationships
-C: By allocating budget for database storage
+C: By allocating budget for database storage and maintenance activities
-D: By assigning roles for database maintenance
+D: By assigning roles for database maintenance and administration
 Answer: B
 Explanation: An ERD aids in the database design phase by offering a visual representation of business data objects and their relationships.
 This is crucial for understanding the scope of data and for database designers to develop an appropriate database structure.

 Question: What is the primary purpose of modeling 'many-to-many' relationships in an Entity Relationship Diagram (ERD)?
-A: To indicate that many instances of one entity can be associated with many instances of another entity
+A: To indicate many-to-many associations between entity instances
 B: To show that many entities are required for the project
 C: To represent that the relationship involves many steps
 D: To demonstrate the complexity of the project